 In the beginning, they used the modular grid layout, and then later on the page, you can see the hierarchical grid layout focusing on more critical projects.
 You can try another style in the grid layout where you embed images in the grid format, leaving no space in the middle.
 If you are running a blog and want a really clean layout, then you can try out the Grid layout.

 The boxes layout is popular among designers.
 In this layout, designers use the complete box layout to embed their most popular image or video in the background.
 You can also use smaller boxes below the big box.
 But it would be best if you did not overuse the smaller boxes; the limit is two to five.
 The best example of the Boxes layout is the website of TSX broadway.

 The website uses the image of Times Square from the sky.
 It is more like a bird’s eye view of Times Square.
-If you want to show multiple media on your website’s homepage, then you should give Boxes Layout a try.
+If you want to show multiple media on your website’s homepage, you should try Boxes Layout.

 Conclusion: Best Website Layout Ideas

-So this is our list of best website layouts to try.
+So this is our list of best website layouts ideas to try.
 Every layout is unique in its own perspective, and choosing one layout from the list will be difficult.
-But once you figure out your requirements, you will be able to pick one for your website.
+But once you figure out your requirements, you can pick one for your website.
 Let me know your thoughts on these layouts in the comment section below.